Technical Newsletter Issue 5

 Ensuring your project is successful will require proper planning on the front end, and the cover story at Progress Quarry was no different.
 Although everything cannot be accounted for, you can start with the site geometry and identify all physical features surrounding the proposed wall location and note key elevations, lot lines, utilities, structures, slopes, setback, surcharges etc. Other basics that were covering at Progress Quarry include:

-• Soils: Foundation soils located at the site were poor and with most of the walls having their footings located in wetland areas, a majority of the walls were designed as water applications with oversized granular footings to maintain adequate bearing capacity.
+• Soils:Foundation soils located at the site were poor and with most of the retaining walls having their footings located in wetland areas, a majority of the retaining walls were designed as water applications with oversized granular footings to maintain adequate bearing capacity.

-• Water Management: Large culverts were installed through the walls to ensure continual surface drainage within the identified drainage channel.
-Manholes and storm drains located behind the walls within the geogrid reinforced zoned needed to be considered as well.
+• Water Management:Large culverts were installed through the retaining walls to ensure continual surface drainage within the identified drainage channel.
+Manholes and storm drains located behind the walls within the geogrid reinforced zone needed to be considered as well.
 These drains were too large to simply place the geogrid reinforcement through the soil in the typical fashion so an alternative design was used.
 AASHTO required that the geogrid be fastened to all the manholes and storm drains.
 By connecting the layers of geogrid to the sides of the manholes the reinforced soil structure was maintained.

-• Utilities: Another challenge during the design phase was managing the locations of the many private utilities required for the residential development.
-Locating them within the geogrid reinforced zone was not an option since future maintenance of the utility lines and the structural integrity of the Allan Block walls were required.
+• Utilities:Another challenge during the design phase was managing the locations of the many private utilities required for the residential development.
+Locating them within the geogrid reinforced zone was not an option since future maintenance of the utility lines and the structural integrity of the Allan Block retaining walls were required.

-To solve this challenge, a utility trench was designed and located behind the wall to house the numerous private utility lines.
-The geogrid layout was modified to work around the trench, but still provided the structural requirements for the Allan Block wall.
+To solve this challenge, a utility trench was designed and located behind the retaining wall to house the numerous private utility lines.
+The geogrid layout was modified to work around the trench, but still provided the structural requirements for the Allan Block retaining wall.

 AB Walls 10 Has Been Released!